Rustin170506/blog/_posts/2024-12-17-init-stats.md

 - Number of Distinct Values (NDV)
 - Other statistical metrics

-These statistics will be stored in some system tables, such as `mysql.stats_top_n`, `mysql.stats_meta`, `mysql.stats_histograms`, and `mysql.stats_buckets`.
+These statistics will be stored in some system tables, such as `mysql.stats_meta`, `mysql.stats_top_n`, `mysql.stats_histograms`, and `mysql.stats_buckets`.

-When TiDB starts up, it needs to load these statistics from the system tables into memory - a process known as "statistics initialization".
-This initialization step is crucial as it provides the query optimizer with the statistical information needed to generate optimal execution plans.
+When TiDB starts, it must load these statistics from the system tables into memory, a process known as "statistics initialization."
+This step is crucial as it equips the query optimizer with the necessary statistical information to generate optimal execution plans.

 In this blog post, we will discuss the initialization process of TiDB statistics.